 Medicaid is a type of health insurance offered by the federal government that provides lower-income citizens with medical insurance.
 These health insurance programs are run by individual states, but the federal government sends them the funding.
 If you’ve been injured in an accident and don’t have health insurance to cover your bills, contact your state’s Medicaid office to see if you qualify for being a Medicaid recipient.
 If so, it should pay for the remainder of your medical bills, and possibly even some of your prior bills.

 No Fault Auto Insurance

 While our own North Carolina is not a no-fault state, there are a dozen states that do operate on a no-fault policy when it comes to automobile accidents.
 In these states, it doesn’t matter who is at fault for the accident in terms of filing insurance claims.
 Regardless of who was negligent, you file a claim with your own insurance.
 So if you don’t have the medical insurance to pay the medical bills for your injuries but you live in a no-fault state, your auto insurance company may offer payment for your medical bills.

 Finally, there is also the chance that you will be able to work out a payment arrangement with your hospital or healthcare provider if you don’t have any other options for paying your medical bills.
 Many practitioners who often treat accident victims understand that the victim may not have the funds needed to pay for their medical bills and they may be willing to work out a payment plan with you.
 They also may request that you sign a personal injury lien.
 This is a binding contract between you and your health care provider requiring you to repay them for their services should you win compensation in your personal injury lawsuit.

-If you’re struggling to pay your medical bills after being injured in an accident, contact one of our personal injury lawyers at Lewis & Keller.
-We have offices in Greensboro and Winston-Salem, and our team of professional attorneys can help you better understand your legal rights and options.
+If you’re struggling to pay your medical bills after being injured in an accident in North Carolina, contact one of the attorneys at our personal injury law firm in Greensboro.
+We can help you better understand your legal rights and options.
 Contact us today at 336-815-4196 for the free case evaluation.